bolyachevets/Hunt-the-Wumpus/README.md

 # Hunt-the-Wumpus
-Hunt the Wampus in Prolog: a group project for cpsc 312
+Hunt the Wumpus in Prolog: a group project for cpsc 312

 To start type: play.